radius-project/docs/docs/content/guides/author-apps/kubernetes/howto-yaml-base-support/index.md

 ### Step 2: Define a base Kubernetes YAML file

-You'll need to create a Radius container resource that will consume the information found in your Kubernetes base YAML file.

-#### YAML Deployment template
+In a file named `kubernetes.yaml` define all the Kubernetes resources that correspond to the new Radius container.

+Note that the names of the Deployments, Services, and Config Maps all must match each other and the name of the new Radius container.
+Any other resources can be named differently.

 {{< rad file="snippets/basemanifest.yaml" embed=true lang="yaml">}}

 ### Step 3: Add the Kubernetes base YAML configurations to your Radius application definition

-- Standardize object names

-Begin by assuring that your `ServiceAccount`, `Deployment`, and `Service` objects found in your Kubernetes base YAML file have the same name as the Radius container resource that lives inside your application-scoped namespace.

 - Container configurations